Skip to main content

 • “The character development is decent, and the storyline is simple, but keeps your attention.”

-• “The character development is decent, but the storyline is simple and lacks depth.”
+• “The character development is decent, and the storyline is simple, but it keeps your attention.”

 • “I've barely gotten into the game, and I see it has some depth in character development.”